 - Add the room temp roasted almonds

-- Add a couple shakes of cinnamon, coconut oil and vanilla.
+- Add a pinch of cinnamon, the coconut oil and vanilla.

 - Add a pinch of salt